"Everyone who renders directly and honestly whatever drives him to create is one of us."

 Die Brücke: Kirchner, Schmidt-Rottluff, Heckel, and Bleyl

-Influenced by artists such as Munch, van Gogh, and Ensor, the members of the Dresden-basedgroup sought to convey raw emotion through provocative images of modern society.
+Influenced by artists such as Munch, van Gogh, and Ensor, the members of the Dresden-based Die Brücke group sought to convey raw emotion through provocative images of modern society.
 They depicted scenes of city dwellers, prostitutes, and dancers in the city's streets and nightclubs, presenting the decadent underbelly of German society.
-In works such as 's (1913), they emphasized the alienation inherent to modern society and the loss of spiritual communion between individuals in urban culture; fellow city dwellers are distanced from one another, acting as mere commodities, as in the prostitutes at the forefront of Kirchner's composition.
+In works such as Kirchner's Street, Berlin (1913), they emphasized the alienation inherent to modern society and the loss of spiritual communion between individuals in urban culture; fellow city dwellers are distanced from one another, acting as mere commodities, as in the prostitutes at the forefront of Kirchner's composition.

 Unlike the pastoral scenes of Impressionism and the academic drawings of Neoclassicism, Die Brücke artists used distorted forms and jarring, unnatural pigments to elicit the viewer's emotional response.
 The group was similarly united by a reductive and primitive aesthetic, a revival of older media and medieval German art, in which they used graphic techniques such as woodblock printing to create crude, jagged forms.

-The artists ofgroup shared an inclination towards abstraction, symbolic content, and spiritual allusion.
+The artists of Der Blaue Reiter group shared an inclination towards abstraction, symbolic content, and spiritual allusion.
 They sought to express the emotional aspects of being through highly symbolic and brightly colored renderings.
 Their name emerged from the symbol of the horse and rider, derived from one of Wassily Kandinsky's paintings; for Kandinsky, the rider symbolized the transition from the tangible world into the spiritual realm and thus acted as a metaphor for artistic practice.
 For other members such as Franz Marc, Paul, Klee, and Auguste Macke, this notion became a central principle for transcending realistic depiction and delving into abstraction.

-Althoughnever published a manifesto, its members were united by their aesthetic innovations, which were influenced by medieval and primitivist art forms, , and .
+Although Der Blaue Reiter never published a manifesto, its members were united by their aesthetic innovations, which were influenced by medieval and primitivist art forms, Cubism, and Fauvism.
 However, the group itself was short-lived; with the outbreak of World War I in 1914, Franz Marc and Auguste Macke were drafted into German military service and were killed soon after.
-The Russian members of the group - , , and others - were all forced to return home. dissolved immediately thereafter.
+The Russian members of the group - Wassily Kandinsky, Alexej von Jawlensky, and others - were all forced to return home.
+Der Blaue Reiter dissolved immediately thereafter.

 French Expressionism: Rouault, Soutine, and Chagall

-Expressionism's elasticity has meant that many artists beyond Germany's borders have been identified with the style., the French artist sometimes described as an Expressionist, may have influenced the Germans, rather than the other way around.
-He learned his vivid use of color and distortion of form from Fauvism, and, unlike his German Expressionist counterparts, Rouault expressed an affinity for his Impressionist predecessors, particularly for the work of .
+Expressionism's elasticity has meant that many artists beyond Germany's borders have been identified with the style.
+Georges Rouault, the French artist sometimes described as an Expressionist, may have influenced the Germans, rather than the other way around.
+He learned his vivid use of color and distortion of form from Fauvism, and, unlike his German Expressionist counterparts, Rouault expressed an affinity for his Impressionist predecessors, particularly for the work of Edgar Degas.
 He is well known for his devotion to religious subjects, and particularly for his many depictions of the crucifixion, rendered in rich color and heavy layers of paint.

 Austrian Expressionism: Kokoschka and Schiele

 While certain artists rejected Expressionism, others would continue to expand upon its innovations as a style.
 For example, in the 1920s, Kandinsky transitioned to completely non-objective paintings and watercolors, which emphasized color balance and archetypal forms, rather than figurative representation.
 However, Expressionism would have its most direct impact in Germany and would continue to shape its art for decades afterwards.
 After World War I, Expressionism began to lose impetus and fragment.
-Themovement developed as a direct response to the highly emotional tenets of Expressionism, while the Neo-Expressionists emerged in Germany and then in the United States much later in the twentieth century, reprising the earlier Expressionist style.
+The Neue Sachlichkeit (New Objectivity) movement developed as a direct response to the highly emotional tenets of Expressionism, while the Neo-Expressionists emerged in Germany and then in the United States much later in the twentieth century, reprising the earlier Expressionist style.

 New Objectivity: Dix, Grosz and Beckmann

-Already by 1918, themanifesto claimed, "Expressionism...no longer has anything to do with the efforts made by active people."
-But its ethos would have a vivid afterlife; it was crucial in the early formation of artists , , and , who together formed the movement known as the Neue Sachlichkeit (New Objectivity).
+Already by 1918, the Dada manifesto claimed, "Expressionism...no longer has anything to do with the efforts made by active people."
+But its ethos would have a vivid afterlife; it was crucial in the early formation of artists Otto Dix, George Grosz, and Max Beckmann, who together formed the movement known as the Neue Sachlichkeit (New Objectivity).
 These artists sought, as the name suggests, an unsentimental and objective approach to artistic production.
 Their naturalistic renderings of individuals and urban scenes highlighted this new aesthetic and paralleled the general attitude of practicality that characterized Weimar culture.

 Neo-Expressionism: Baselitz, Kiefer, and Schnabel

-The emergence of's paintings of layered, vibrant colors and distorted figures in the 1960s, and of images buried amidst thick impasto built up from a variety of materials on the canvas in the 1970s, signaled an important and influential revival of the style within Germany, which would eventually culminate in a global movement in the 1980s.
-Artists in New York City, like , also employed thick layers of paint, unnatural color palettes and gestural brushwork to hearken back to the Expressionist movement earlier in the twentieth century.
+The emergence of Georg Baselitz's paintings of layered, vibrant colors and distorted figures in the 1960s, and of Anselm Kiefer's images buried amidst thick impasto built up from a variety of materials on the canvas in the 1970s, signaled an important and influential revival of the style within Germany, which would eventually culminate in a global Neo-Expressionist movement in the 1980s.
+Artists in New York City, like Julian Schnabel, also employed thick layers of paint, unnatural color palettes and gestural brushwork to hearken back to the Expressionist movement earlier in the twentieth century.

 The original Expressionist movement's ideas about spirituality, primitivism, and the value of abstract art would also be hugely influential on an array of unrelated movements, including Abstract Expressionism.
 The Expressionists' metaphysical outlook and instinctive discomfort with the modern world impelled them to antagonistic attitudes that would continue to be characteristic of various avant-garde movements throughout the century.